Posted on: May 5, 2021 Posted by: Sarah Giavedoni Comments: 0

 United Way of Asheville and Buncombe County

 United Way of Asheville and Buncombe County envisions a united and resilient community where everyone belongs and everyone thrives.
 The organization mobilizes and supports a robust network of people, partners, and resources to co-create opportunities for every person in our community to live free from poverty and injustice.
-Their community school strategy serves as the organizing framework for elevating student success, supporting families, and engaging communities throughout Buncombe County.
+Their community equity and education strategy serves as the organizing framework for elevating student success, supporting families, and engaging communities throughout Buncombe County.
 They believe community schools help provide students and families with the resources, opportunities, and support systems they need to succeed.
-Learn more.

 Photo from the Cindy Platt Boys & Girls Club of Transylvania County